-The accompanying interim consolidated balance sheet as of March 31, 2023, the related interim consolidated statements of operations and comprehensive loss for the three months ended March 31, 2023 and 2022, the consolidated statements of Series A preferred shares and shareholders' equity (deficit) for the three months ended March 31, 2023 and 2022, the consolidated statements of cash flows for the three months ended March 31, 2023 and 2022, and the related interim information contained within the notes to the unaudited consolidated financial statements have been prepared in accordance with the rules and regulations of the SEC for interim financial information.
+The accompanying interim consolidated balance sheet as of March 31, 2024, the related interim consolidated statements of operations and comprehensive loss for the three months ended March 31, 2024 and 2023, the consolidated statements of Series A preferred shares and shareholders' equity (deficit) for the three months ended March 31, 2024 and 2023, the consolidated statements of cash flows for the three months ended March 31, 2024 and 2023, and the related interim information contained within the notes to the unaudited consolidated financial statements have been prepared in accordance with the rules and regulations of the SEC for interim financial information.
 Accordingly, they do not include all of the information and the notes required by U.S. GAAP for complete financial statements.
-The financial data and other information disclosed in these notes related to the three months ended March 31, 2023 and 2022 are unaudited.
-In the opinion of management, the unaudited interim consolidated financial statements reflect all adjustments, consisting of normal and recurring adjustments, necessary for the fair presentation of the Company's financial position and results of operations for the three months ended March 31, 2023 or any other interim periods are not necessarily indicative of the results to be expected for the year ending December 31, 2023 or any other interim period or future year or period.
+The financial data and other information disclosed in these notes related to the three months ended March 31, 2024 and 2023 are unaudited.
+In the opinion of management, the unaudited interim consolidated financial statements reflect all adjustments, consisting of normal and recurring adjustments, necessary for the fair presentation of the Company's financial position and results of operations for the three months ended March 31, 2024 and 2023.
+The results of operations for the interim periods are not necessarily indicative of the results to be expected for the year ending December 31, 2024 or any other interim period or future year or period.